-- 6.1 To minimize the risk to PTSC's overall cash and investment portfolio, prudence and due diligence as outlined below shall be exercised with respect to the selection of Financial Institutions in which PTSC's funds are deposited or invested.
-PTSC will use MTA's Financial Advisor (FA) to conduct competitive processes to recommend providers of financial services including commercial banking, investment management, investment measurement and custody services. - A. In selecting Depositories pursuant to California Government Code (CGC) Sections 53600 (et seq.), the credit worthiness, financial stability, and financial history of the institution, as well as the cost and scope of services and interest rates offered shall be considered.
-No funds will be deposited in an institution unless that institution has been
+6.1 To minimize the risk to PTSC's overall cash and investment portfolio, prudence and due diligence as outlined below shall be exercised with respect to the selection of Financial Institutions in which PTSC's funds are deposited or invested.
+The PTSC's Financial Advisor (FA) will conduct competitive processes to recommend providers of financial services including commercial banking, investment management, investment measurement and custody services.